tungli/F5170-python/3_Motion/README.md

 >  * Compare the effect for various frequencies

 ## Implementation
-In this implementation we will be using the `odeint` solver from the `scipy.integrate` subpackage which is a Python wrap around the *ODEPACK* library written in Fortran.
+In this implementation we will be using the `odeint` solver from the `scipy.integrate` sub-package which is a Python wrap around the *ODEPACK* library written in Fortran.
 To understand the inputs, outputs and options of the solver, you can check out the [online reference](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.integrate.odeint.html).

 You can take a look at a basic script that integrates the equation of motion placed in this directory, named `motion.py`